scottmudge/scottmudge/README.md

 Professionaly I work in network security, managing and developing scaled deep analysis frameworks for the financial sector.

-In my free time I've been working on my custom 3D printer (firmware and hardware improvements), contributing to a number of FOSS projects (e.g., FreeCAD), and designing various objects in CAD (FreeCAD or Rhino3D).
+In my free time I've been working on exploring LLMs/AI, improving my custom 3D printer (firmware and hardware), contributing to a number of FOSS projects (e.g., FreeCAD), and designing various objects in CAD (FreeCAD or Rhino3D).

 #### Learn More